aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

 - New-AzPrivateDnsZoneGroup

-   Run the below commands in power shell (Replace Deployment ID value from the environment details tab.)
+   Run the below commands in power shell

 ```Azure PowerShell
 ## Place virtual network into variable. ##